techbless/github-contributions-counter/README.md

   #### `getContributionsMonthly("Yunbin-Chang")`

-  * this provides a json data contains how many contributed during last year and is counted by month of year
+  * This provides a json containing the number of times a given user contributed to github in a month during the year.
   * JSON Example

   ```json